wcjohnchen/capstoneProject3/README.md

 **Test MAPE: 4.9 ± 0.2%**

 **Supplementary Figure 5**.
-The MAPE of mulitvariate model is significantly lower (p-value = 0.00132) than that of the univariate model.
+The MAPE of the mulitvariate model is significantly lower (p-value = 0.00132) than that of the univariate model.
 Test set.
 MAPE, %.

 ![](image/uni_vs_multi.png)